 Operating System | Windows 7 (64 Bit) or Newer | Windows 7 (64 Bit) or Newer |

-As far as the official requirements go, we can see that this is a relatively GPU heavy game.
-The CPU requirement for the game aren’t too over the top.
-Almost all of the mainstream CPUs from the entry level Intel Core 3 and Ryzen 3 series feature Quad Cores with 3.0+ GHz.
+As far as the official requirements go, this is a relatively GPU-heavy game.
+The CPU requirement for the game is pretty high.
+Almost the mainstream CPUs from the entry-level Intel Core 3 and Ryzen 3 series feature Quad Cores with 3.0+ GHz.

-As far as the graphics card goes, the NEW minimum and the recommended requirements serve as a guideline for most competitive players.
-For average players, however, you could go for GPUs much weaker than these.
+Regarding the graphics card, the NEW minimum and the recommended requirements serve as a guideline for our guidelines.
+You could go for GPUs much weaker than those for average players.

-Take for instance NVIDIA GTX 1060 as stipulated in the new recommended requirements.
+For instance, NVIDIA GTX 1060 is specified in the new recommended requirements.
 An average gamer honestly DOES NOT require this card at all.
-This is a card that can run Rocket League on Ultra High Quality with 200+ frame at FHD resolution.
-So unless you have a 240 Hz or a 4K monitor, an NVIDIA GTX 1060 is MORE than just an overkill for this game even though that is what the official recommended requirements say.
+This card can run Rocket League on Ultra High Quality with 200+ frames at FHD resolution.
+So unless you have a 240 Hz or a 4K monitor, an NVIDIA GTX 1060 is MORE than overkill for this game, even though that is what the official recommended requirements say.

-I believe that the older system requirements are still a good measure of what the game truly demands in terms of graphics cards for an average player.
+The older system requirements are still a good measure of what the game demands regarding graphics cards for an average player.

-In the following text we will explore and recommend hardware that can give you the great bang for your buck so that you do not spend on something that is an overkill for this game.
+In the following text, we will explore and recommend hardware that can give you an excellent bang for your buck so that you do not spend on something overkill in this game.

 I. CPU Requirements for Rocket League